 The tool provides the ability to customise the selection of comparator countries and time periods, to draw various types of attractive tables, charts and maps, and to export the data in a variety of formats.

 The IPP’s Communities of Practice (CoPs) provides live and interactive spaces where you can participate in events, learn about projects and topics related to innovation policy, contribute to blogs and discussions and share documents.
 Welcome!

-Argentina focuses on resolving the challenges of social exclusion.
+Argentina is focusing on resolving the challenge of social exclusion.
 The Ministry of Science, Technology and Productive Innovation (MINCYT) has made addressing social challenges a priority in its guidelines for the development of the country’s innovation system.
-In 2009, MINCYT created Argentinian Sectoral Fund (FONARSEC), a fund mainly financed by grants from the World Bank and the Inter-American Development Bank, which also supports innovation initiatives that foster social inclusion.
+In 2009, the MINCYT set up the Argentinean Sectoral Fund (FONARSEC), a fund mainly financed by grants from the World Bank and the Inter-American Development Bank, which also supports innovation initiatives that foster social inclusion.

-Argentina’s Internet infrastructure and use is below OECD levels (Panel 1l, m, n).
-Some 10.9% of Argentinians had a fixed broadband subscription, a higher share than in Brazil (9.2%) but below that of Chile (12.4%).
-About 21% of Argentina’s inhabitants are wireless broadband subscribers, leading Mexico (10.8%), but trailing Brazil (37.3%).
-Argentina’s e-government development index is still low with respect to the OECD median.
+Argentina’s Internet infrastructure and use is below OECD levels.
+In 2012, some 10.9% of Argentinians had a fixed broadband subscription, a higher share than in Brazil (9.2%) but below that of Chile (12.4%).
+Argentina’s e government development index is still low with respect to the OECD median.

-The government aims to reduce the regional gap in STI capacity by increasing share of GERD performed by the 19 least R&D-intensive provinces from 28% in 2011 to 37% in 2020.
-COFECYT disbursed USD 38 million (ARS 113 million) in 2012 to work towards this goal.
+The government aims to reduce the regional gap in STI capacity by increasing the share of GERD performed by the 19 least R&D-intensive provinces from 28% in 2011 to 37% in 2020.
+The COFECYT disbursed USD 37 million PPP (ARS 113 million) in 2012 in this effort.